Reiningecho90/S.A.N.E.-AI/README.md

 Explore the AI and please suggest what to do next or how to improve it!

+ANNOUNCEMENTS:
-ANNOUNCEMENT: V1.1 IS NOW LIVE!
+V1.1 IS NOW LIVE!
 DOWNLOAD IT FROM THE RELEASES PAGE!

+Its official!
+The new website hosted by GitHub is now live: https://reiningecho90.github.io/S.A.N.E.-Repo/!

 UPDATES (Find in-depth updates in the project on my page):
 - Found library for the weather forecast, closed issue